Sacha Lalla teaches tools and mindsets for finding and attracting women as friends and building lasting connections with them.

-Lesbian Lifestyle: Jordana Michelle interviews diversity and inclusion expert Jennifer Brown, about issues facing lesbians in the workforce, including diversity and inclusion issues that most of us don’t realize exist within the LGBTQ community, the surprising truth about studies done on lesbians in the workforce, and why lesbians in the workforce can have an advantage in achieving leadership positions, more than non-queer females.
+Jennifer Brown talks about issues facing lesbians in the workforce, including diversity and inclusion issues that most of us don’t realize exist within the LGBTQ community, the surprising truth about studies done on lesbians in the workforce, and why lesbians in the workforce can have an advantage in achieving leadership positions, more than non-queer females.

 How do we make sure we’re never settling for the wrong person?
 Finding true love means making a commitment to never settling.